segmentio/segment-docs/src/connections/destinations/catalog/appsflyer/index.md

 ## FAQ

-### Q: Is there a way to utilize my AppsFlyer attribution data to send to destinations like GA4 and Salesforce?
+### Is there a way to utilize my AppsFlyer attribution data to send to destinations like GA4 and Salesforce?

 If you would like your AppsFlyer data sent to a destination, you may consider our [Source Functions](/docs/connections/functions/source-functions/).
 This would let you build out a source where you could take in incoming data through a Webhook and then formulate Track/Identify/Page/etc. calls to be sent to your connected destinations.